zowe/docs-site/docs/user-guide/initialize-zos-system.md

 - **`stc`**: Configure the system to launch the Zowe started task.

 :::important
+We recommend you to run these sub commands one by one to clearly see the output of each step.
 To successfully run `zwe init security`, `zwe init apfauth`, and `zwe init certificate`, it is likely that your organization requires elevated permissions.
-We recommend you consult with yoursecurity administrator to run these commands.
+We recommend you consult with your security administrator to run these commands.
 For more information about tasks for the security administrator, see the section [Configuring security](./configuring-security) in this configuration documentation.
 :::

 :::tip
 Enter `zwe init --help` to learn more about the command or see the [`zwe init` command reference](../appendix/zwe_server_command_reference/zwe/init/zwe-init) for detailed explanation, examples, and parameters.
 :::

-The `zwe init` command requires a [Zowe configuration file](installandconfig#zowe-configuration-file) to proceed.
-This configuration file instructs how Zowe should be initialized.
-It is necessary to create and review this file before proceeding.
-If you do not have the file already, copy from `example-zowe.yaml` located in the Zowe runtime directory.

 ## zwe init arguments